Cans of Pam and other cooking sprays exploded and caused severe burns, lawsuits say

-(CNN)Multiple lawsuits filed Tuesday against packaged food giant Conagra allege that its cooking spray cans have exploded and caused serious injuries.
+(CNN Business)Multiple lawsuits filed Tuesday against packaged food giant Conagra allege that its cooking spray cans have exploded and caused serious injuries.

 Six separate lawsuits in Cook County Circuit Court in Chicago claim that Conagra began using a new aerosol-can design in 2011 that is "faulty, dangerous and prone to explosion."